 Currently a Republican candidate for Senate in the state of Utah, Mitt Romney was the unsuccessful Republican nominee for President in 2012 (along with Vice Presidential nominee Paul Ryan).
 Romney was defeated by President Obama, who coasted to a relatively easy electoral victory in winning a second term.

 Mitt is the son of former Michigan governor and American Motors Company CEO George Romney.
 His ascension to the nomination in 2012 marked the culmination of a long career that began with his work as a consultant and founder of private equity firm Bain Capital in the early 1980s, continued with his time as head of the Salt Lake City Olympic Committee (1999-2002) and Massachusetts governor (2003-2007), and persevered through his unsuccessful run for the Republican Presidential nomination in 2008.
-Recently, Romney has been back in the news for his criticism of President Donald Trump, though the two of seemingly made up as the President his endorsed his candidacy in February of 2018.
+Recently, Romney has been back in the news for his criticism of President Donald Trump, though the two of seemingly made up as the Donald endorsed Romney's candidate in 2018.

 This hub will attempt to cut through the political rhetoric to look at Romney's stated political positions on key issues, including his strong support for a health care program almost identical to ObamaCare while serving as Massachusetts governor.
 In cases where Romney has made conflicting and/or ambiguous statements about an issue in recent years, it will present both positions, allowing voters to decide for themselves what Romney believed.